Family Law Arbitration

 Unlike litigation, arbitration is a form of alternative dispute resolution (ADR) that resolves a legal dispute without the necessity of a contested trial in Family Court.
 The arbitrator is a neutral third-party that considers the information and evidence presented by the disputing parties and then issues a decision, which is then confirmed by the court.
 It is growing in popularity in family law matters, including divorce, child custody, alimony/spousal support, child support, distribution of marital property, and other types of issues.

 Although arbitration is similar to a trial — with the two disputing parties presenting evidence, testimony, and experts with their lawyers present — it is generally a much faster and often less expensive approach to obtaining resolving their disputes.
-J. Benjamin Stevens is a certified family law arbitrator, and our office has plenty of room in which to conduct arbitrations, while still affording each party private conference rooms when necessary.
+J. Benjamin Stevens took the family law arbitration training to best serve his clients by having a thorough understanding of arbitration techniques and processes.

 Having practiced in the Family Court for two decades, Mr. Stevens understands the needs of individuals and families, and he understands the way that arbitration can help individuals and families resolve divorce, support, custody, and other issues in an efficient and amicable manner.
 Put another way, he understands the sensitive nature of life-changing circumstances that arise when individuals are faced with family and matrimonial legal issues, and as an arbitrator, he will work to resolve these issues as quickly and smoothly as possible.